Is the cost of living in Costa Rica high?

 We asked people how much they someone comfortably live on in Costa Rica, they wrote...

 "The cost of living in Costa Rica varies depending on a variety of factors such as location, lifestyle and budget.
 Generally speaking, it is moderate compared to North America or Europe, but the cost can be higher in certain areas or for certain items.
 Living expenses in popular tourist destinations like San Jose, the capital, are higher, but living costs are lower in smaller towns and rural areas.
 The cost of food and groceries is generally lower than in North American countries.
 Average rent prices depend on the size and location of the house or apartment, but can be very affordable in some areas.
-Transportation costs are also relatively low overall," said another expat in Costa Rica.
+Transportation costs are also relatively low overall," explained one expat living in Costa Rica.

 Connect